-In 2016, the Yard Waste and Composting Site received a cumulative total of 20,267 tons of yard waste and pallets.
-2 tons were received as part of the "One for the Chipper" Christmas Tree recycling program. \$44.859.50 was received for yard waste, pallets, loading of mulch and compost and mulch sales in 2016.
-The chart below shows the volume of material processed at the Columbus/Bartholomew Yard Waste Site since 2012.
+In 2017, the Yard Waste and Composting Site diverted a cumulative total of 16,632 tons of yard waste and pallets from going into the landfill.
+36 tons were received as part of the "One for the Chipper" Christmas Tree recycling program. \$72,794 was received for yard waste, pallets, loading of mulch and compost, and mulch sales in 2017.
+This is an increase of \$27,934 from 2016, which in part may be due to the price increase of the Commercial Brush Program on April 1st of 2017.
+The chart below shows the volume of material processed at the Columbus/ Bartholomew Yard Waste Site since 2013.